etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/intro/index.md

 But the worst was the performance.
 Generating audio summaries usually take some time (after all, you have to read and decode the whole file), but the competition is able to do it much, much quicker.
 In fact, the operations that should consume the majority of time are disk access and decoding the audio streams.

-One of the ways to identify the root cause of the performance problems is using a [profiler](https://en.wikipedia.org/wiki/Profiling_(computer_programming)).
-A profiler instruments the program and measures statistics like the amount of function calls.
-What we're after here is to get a report on how much time is spent in which functions.

-Profiling for performance in a complex program like Kdenlive is a bit tricky: to obtain representative results, one has to be careful on the profiling approach.
-It would be infeasible to use traditional event-based profilers, as they would slow down the execution too much.
-Since we suspect that a lot of time is spent doing i/o, we would skew the results if we altered the program's execution speed too much.

-So, we turn ourselves to sampling profilers.
-Instead of instrumenting every single function call in a target program, these profilers take "snapshots" of their call stack at regular intervals.
-I will be using [perf](https://perfwiki.github.io/main/) for profiling and [hotspot](https://github.com/KDAB/hotspot) for visualisation, but many other tools are available.

-### Profiling the audio summary generation in Kdenlive

-- Insert start and stop collecting signals in source
-- Build with optimizations and debug symbols
-- perf record, use high frequency
-- run kdenlive and load a preferably long audio file
-- use hotspot

-- Discuss inefficiencies revealed through profiling: most time was spent on memory and property management rather than actual decoding or processing.
-- Include a **step-by-step guide on using "perf"** for profiling, with visuals of profiling results to emphasize the bottlenecks.

-## **4. Designing the New Approach**

-### **Summarizing Audio Data Efficiently**

-- Describe the key idea: precomputing a coarse summary of the audio, storing it in memory, and dynamically summarizing it further for rendering.
-- Explain the **sliding window approach** for calculating summaries, focusing on:
-  - Why symmetrical waveforms justify storing only the maximum absolute value.
-  - How this reduces memory use (with an example comparing space used by summaries vs original files).

-### **Switching to libav-* for Performance**

-- Overview of the decision to use libav-* directly instead of MLT.
-- Challenges of working with the libav C API, including corner cases and manual memory management.
-- Performance tricks: FIFO buffers, efficient data flow.
-- **Show results**: speed improvements of the new method (2x to 4x, depending on input).

----

 ## **5. Improvements in Visual Rendering**